 Registration with the Disability Resource Center

 To request document conversion, students must be registered with the Disability Resource Center.
-To register, students should e-mail email@example.com or call the front desk at 612-626-1333 to set up an appointment with a specialist.
-Students must provide the specialist with recent documentation demonstrating a print disability from a qualified professional.
+To register, students should e-mail email@example.com or call the front desk at 612-626-1333 to make an appointment with an access consultant.
+Students must provide the consultant with recent documentation demonstrating a print disability from a qualified professional.
 This may include individuals who have visual disabilities (blind or low vision), learning disabilities, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), visual perceptual disabilities, head trauma, and/or specific physical disabilities that restrict hand use to turn pages or manipulate print material.

 Enrollment in Courses